huningxin/webvr/explainer.md

 ### Main render loop

-WebVR provides tracking information via the [`VRSession.getDevicePose`](https://w3c.github.io/webvr/#dom-vrsession-getdevicepose) method, which developers can poll each frame to get the view and projection matrices for each eye.
-The matrices provided by the [`VRDevicePose`](https://w3c.github.io/webvr/#interface-vrdevicepose) can be used to render the appropriate viewpoint of the scene for both eyes.
+WebVR provides tracking information via the [`VRSession.getDevicePose`](https://w3c.github.io/webvr/#dom-vrsession-getdevicepose) method, which developers can poll each frame to get the pose matrix (which indicates how the device is positioned and oriented) and matrices for each view described by the `VRLayer`.
+The matrices provided by the [`VRDevicePose`](https://w3c.github.io/webvr/#interface-vrdevicepose) can be used to render the appropriate viewpoint of the scene in stereo.

 In order to poll the pose, developers must indicate what frame of reference should be used, which determines what the returned pose is relative to.
 This is supplied as a `VRFrameOfReference` object, which can be created once a `VRSession` has been acquired.
 The most common type is an "eyeLevel" frame of referencem which indicates that the headsets orientation and position are reported relative to the first sensor readings received from the device (or the last time the user manually reset the orientation.)